-What the commenter needs to understand is that none of these elements (landing page, cost per click, amount of traffic, conversion and ad) will function independent of the other.
+What the person making the comment needs to understand is that none of these elements (landing page, cost per click, amount of traffic, conversion and ad) will function independent of the other.
 They should all work together to generate the best results.

 Throwing money at Facebook to drive visitors to your landing page will only work if you’re smart.
 I know a lot of people who have lost money running Facebook ads.
 Yet others, such as Ryan Deiss and Jon Loomer, are seeing great results from Facebook advertising.

-When writing your Facebook ads, make sure you include the four elements below:
+When writing your Facebook ads, make sure that you include the four elements below:

 i).
 Visual: Visual information is valuable in the Facebook algorithm.
 In the ever-evolving News Feed, visual information will engage your target audience more than straight text.

 But, you also have to know the difference in picture quality and composition.